Cloud Architect Career Guide: 10 In-Demand Jobs and Skills in 2024

 Staying abreast of new technologies and trends in cloud computing

-Proficiency in IT security to protect information in the cloud from unauthorised internal users and malicious external hackers.
+3. Knowledge of cloud security principles to protect cloud data from unauthorized users and malicious hackers

-Effective communication skills to deal with stakeholders inside and outside of your organisation, including entry-level programmers, business managers, project team members, and senior executives
+8. Effective verbal and written communication skills to share insights with stakeholders of all levels, including entry-level programmers, business managers, project team members, and senior executives.

-Project management and collaboration skills to create effective cloud solutions through a team effort.
+9. Project management skills to orchestrate cloud migrations and new system integrations seamlessly

-Ability to organise people and instill trust so they can come to you with problems with the cloud software.
+10. High-level collaboration skills to assist with several different areas of cloud architecture management

 Becoming a cloud architect requires a combination of education, skill development, and certification.
-Generally, a bachelor's degree in computer science, information technology, information architecture, cloud computing, or a related field is required, and certification may also be necessary to qualify as a cloud architect.
+Generally, a bachelor's degree in computer science, information technology, information architecture, cloud computing, or a related field is required; certification is always necessary to qualify as a cloud architect.

-Typical coursework you'll complete when pursuing a bachelor's degree that includes a specialisation in cloud computing may include:
+Typical coursework you'll complete when pursuing a cloud computing bachelor's degree may include:

-Cloud computing platforms, such as Microsoft Azure and Amazon Web Services (AWS)
+Cloud computing platforms, such as Microsoft Azure, Amazon Web Services (AWS) and Google

 IT foundations